Allied Health

 How much do patient care technician courses cost?

 The cost and length of a patient care technician certification program can vary depending on several factors.
 One such factor is whether the program includes a nursing assistant/aide certification course.
-To provide an idea of the range of costs, we looked at program details for the Red Cross PCT preparation courses in Michigan as well as a community college in Houston.
+To provide an idea of the range of costs, we looked at program details for the Red Cross PCT preparation courses in Michigan and a community college in Houston.

 Program Cost Hours CNA Included